deepnight/ldtk-haxe-api/README.md

 ### Building samples

-In the `samples` folder, run:
-Then run:
+Open a folder in the `samples` folder (eg. `samples\Generic - Generic - Read project`) and run:

 ```
-haxe SomeSampleName.hxml
+haxe build.hxml
 ```

-Replace the `hxml` name with the one you wish to build & run.

-You can also build all samples in one go using:
+You can also build all samples in one go.
+Go in `samples` folder and run:

 ```
-haxe all.hxml
+haxe buildAll.hxml
 ```

 ### Rebuild samples HXMLs